ppeg34/locai-challenge/README.md

 I fairly quickly realized that shuffling a range of numbers 1 to 10000 would likely be the most effective means of ensuring unique numbers that stayed in the range of 1 to 10000.

-##Naive Solver
+## Naive Solver

 This simply generates a range of numbers from 1 to 10000 and randomizes them using scala's built-in shuffle implementation.
 In the wild, this is the solution I'd default to as I can think of it on the spot, its fast, and other people can easily see how it works.

-##Short Solver
+## Short Solver

 This was a quick attempt at optimizing the naive solver.
 I simply tried to use Short data types instead of Ints, however the benefits were negligible if any.
-This wasn't surprising to me as this costly operation of this algorithm is in changing the pointers to the data in the arraybuffer, not in changing the data itself.
+This wasn't surprising to me as the costly operation of this algorithm is in changing the pointers to the data in the arraybuffer, not in changing the data itself.

-##Fisher-Yates
+## Fisher-Yates

 I quickly looked into scala's source code to see how shuffle was implemented.
 By eliminating alternative type handling, and streamlining the implementation I was able to shave off a significant amount of time from the algorithm.
 This ended